Naqshbandi

+Naqshbandi (Persian: نقشبندیه) is a major Sufi order within Sunni Islam, named after its 14th-century founder, Baha' al-Din Naqshband.
+Practitioners, known as Naqshbandis, trace their spiritual lineage (silsila) directly to the Prophet Muhammad through the first caliph, Abu Bakr, via Ja'far al-Sadiq.
+The Naqshbani order is distinct for its strict adherence to Sharia (Islamic law) and silent dhikr practices adopted from earlier Central Asian masters.

 History

-The Naqshbandi order owes many insights to Yusuf Hamdani and Abdul Khaliq Gajadwani in the 12th century, the latter of whom is regarded as the organizer of the practices and is responsible for placing stress upon the purely silent invocation.
-It was later associated with Baha-ud-Din Naqshband Bukhari in the 14th century, hence the name of the order.
-The name can be interpreted as "engraver (of the heart)", "pattern maker", "reformer of patterns", "image maker", or "related to the image maker".
-The way is sometimes referred to as "the sublime sufi path" and "the way of the golden chain."
+The order is also known as the "convergence of the two oceans" due to the presence of Abu Bakr and Jafar al-Sadiq in the silsila and the "Sufi Order of Jafar al-Sadiq".
+The Naqshbandi order owes many insights to Yusuf Hamadani and Abdul Khaliq Ghijduwani in the 12th century, the latter of whom is regarded as the organizer of the practices and is responsible for placing stress upon the purely silent remembrance of Allah.
+It was later associated with Baha al-Din Shah Naqshband in the 14th century, hence the name of the order.

-Afterwards, a branch or sub-order name was added.
-From 'Ubeydullah Ahrar to Imam Rabbani, the way was called "Naqshbandiyya-Ahrariyya"; from Imam Rabbani to Shamsuddin Mazhar "Naqshbandiyya-Mujaddadiyya"; from Shamsuddin Mazhar to Khalid al-Baghdadi "Naqshbandiyya-Mazhariyya"; from Mawlana Khalid onwards "Naqshbandiyya-Khalidiyya"; "Naqshbandiyya-Mustafvi" (Khalidi) and so on.
+Since it was founded the Naqshbandi order has split into multiple sub-orders founded by several prominent figures within the chain of succession.
+'Ubeydullah Ahrar founded the Naqshbandiyya Ahrariyya; Ahmad Sirhindi founded the Naqshbandiyya Mujaddidiyya; Shamsuddin Mirza Mazhar founded the Naqshbandiyya Mazhariyya; and Mawlana Khalid founded the Naqshbandiyya Khalidiyya.

 South Asia

-The Naqshbandiyya order became an influential factor in Indo-Muslim life and for two centuries it was the principal spiritual order in the Indian subcontinent.
-Baqi Billah Berang, who was born in Kabul and brought up and educated in Kabul and Samarqand, is credited for bringing the order to India during the end of the 16th century.
+The Naqshbandiyya order became an influential factor in Indian Muslim life, and for two centuries it was the most common Sufi order in the Indian subcontinent.
+Khwaja Baqi Billah, who was born in Kabul and brought up and educated in Kabul and Samarkand, is credited for bringing the order to India during the end of the 16th century.
 He tried to spread his knowledge about the order but died three years later.
 His disciple Ahmad Sirhindi took over after his death, and it was through him that the order gained popularity within a short period of time.
-Shah Waliullah Dehlawi was an 18th-century member of the order.
 Shah Waliullah Dehlawi was an 18th-century member of the order.